paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

     │   │
     │   ├── train.py       <- Script to train models and then use trained models to make │   │                     predictions
-    │   ├── visualize.py   <- Scripts to create exploratory and results oriented visualizations
+    │   ├── visualize.py   <- Scripts to create exploratory and results-oriented visualizations
     │   │
     │   ├── model_configs.py          <- Configurations, GridSearch methods, cross-validation methods of the models
     │   ├── settings.py               <- Global settings and variables + loads `model_configs`